This page outlines and clarifies departmental responsibilities for hosting J-1 exchange visitors.

 4. Early Departure

 Since the IC is required to report any changes to the end date of an Exchange Visitor’s J-1 program to the Department of Homeland Security through SEVIS, departments hosting scholars must notify the IC if a scholar is leaving U-M before the end date of the DS-2019 (found in section 3).
-Please use the J-1 Exchange Visitor Departure Form located on our web site to report a scholar’s early departure.
-Remember that even if your J-1 Exchange Visitor is employed by U-M and you terminate his/her appointment in M-Pathways, you must also submit the departure form in order to notify the IC that the Exchange Visitor’s J-1 program has ended.
+Please submit the Notice of Early Departure request through the M-Passport portal to report a scholar’s early departure.
+Remember that even if your J-1 Exchange Visitor is employed by U-M and you terminate his/her appointment in M-Pathways, you must also submit the departure request in order to notify the IC that the Exchange Visitor’s J-1 program has ended.

 5. Health Insurance

 - All U-M J-1 exchange visitors are required to have health insurance which meets University of Michigan standards, for themselves and their dependents, from the start date through the end date of their DS-2019 form.
-These standards are met by any of the health insurance plans administered by the Benefits Office (U-M Premier Care, etc.) or by the U-M International Student/Scholar Health Insurance, which is offered by Aetna Student Health.
+These standards are met by any of the health insurance plans administered by the Benefits Office (U-M Premier Care, etc.) or by the U-M International Student/Scholar Health Insurance, which is offered by Blue Care Network (BCN).

 - All exchange visitors will be automatically enrolled in the International Student/Scholar Health Insurance beginning on the start date on their DS-2019 to ensure that they are covered.